rolfvreijdenberger/izzum-statemachine/README.md

 and a Loader class can handle the loading of the statemachine via LoaderData for you.
 Implement your own loader to adapt it to your configuration wishes like getting the data from a database or file.

+A full implementation using [php PDO]("http://php.net/manual/en/intro.pdo.php") is provided, which enables you to directly connect to postgresql/sqlite/mysql/MSSQL database with the code and the sql definitions provided in `assets/sql/*.sql`

 ### Well designed interface ###
 Clients of your code (your application) will only need to use a couple of lines